JetBrains/kotlin/samples/tetris/README.md

 For Windows - `pacman -S mingw-w64-x86_64-SDL2` in MinGW64 console, if you do not have MSYS2-MinGW64 installed - install it first as described in http://www.msys2.org

-To build Tetris application for your host platform (Mac or Linux) use `../gradlew assemble`.
+To build Tetris application for your host platform (Mac or Linux) use `../gradlew build`.

 Aleternatively for Mac and Linux `./build.sh`.